Bickolus/shopify-fall-2022-backend/README.md

 ## Usage

 In order to run this program, a couple things need to be done.
 Firstly, the user must create a database by logging into their mySQL server ("mySQL -u root -p" in a terminal), then typing "source ./db/schema.sql".
-Secondly, seed the database by typing "node ./seeds/index.js" in another terminal.
-Thirdly, type "npm start" to run the server.
+Secondly, seed the database by typing "npm run seed" in another terminal.
+Thirdly, type "npm run start" to run the server.
 Your localhost:3001/api/ URL will now display objects.
 Use a program like Insomnia to check out GET, POST, PUT, DELETE http methods.

+Alternatively, check out the application using the Replit link.

 ## License